 While the obtained percentages appear to be encouragingly close to the low fraction of bi-drifters known, they cannot be interpreted as the probability that bi-drifting occurs in a whole population of pulsars.
 Our calculations only covered one emission geometry.
-In the underlying model the drift characteristics are geometry dependent, and hence quantifying the overall bi-drifting probability demands population studies that more evenly samples all expected emission geometries.
+In the underlying model, the drift characteristics are geometry dependent, and hence quantifying the overall bi-drifting probability demands population studies that more evenly sample all expected emission geometries.

-However, the geometry dependence of the model {\it can} be used to put restrictions on pulsar geometry, based on drift characteristics of a pulsar alone.
+However, the geometry dependence of the model can be used to put restrictions on pulsar geometry, based on drift characteristics of a pulsar alone.
 A population sample will quantify this more.
-Yet qualitatively, we have here already shown that a bi-drifting profile such as seen in \J\ can only be produced in nearly-aligned pulsar.
+Yet, qualitatively, we have here already shown that a bi-drifting profile such as that seen in \J\ can only be produced in a nearly aligned pulsar.